talon-one/TalonOneJavaSdk/docs/IntegrationApi.md

         IntegrationApi apiInstance = new IntegrationApi(defaultClient);
         Long loyaltyProgramId = 56L; // Long | Identifier of the profile-based loyalty program.
 You can get the ID with the [List loyalty programs](https://docs.talon.one/management-api#tag/Loyalty/operation/getLoyaltyPrograms) endpoint.
         String integrationId = "integrationId_example"; // String | The integration identifier for this customer profile.
 Must be: - Unique within the deployment. - Stable for the customer.
 Do not use an ID that the customer can update themselves.
 For example, you can use a database ID.
 Once set, you cannot update this identifier.
+        List<String> customerSessionIDs = Arrays.asList(); // List<String> | Filter the results by a list of customer session IDs.
+To include multiple IDs, repeat the parameter for each one, for example,  `?customerSessionIDs=id1&customerSessionIDs=id2`.
+The response contains only data associated with the specified sessions.
+        List<String> transactionUUIDs = Arrays.asList(); // List<String> | Filter the results by a list of transaction UUIDs.
+To include multiple IDs, repeat the parameter for each one, for example,  `?transactionUUIDs=uuid1&transactionUUIDs=uuid2`.
+The response contains only data associated with the specified transactions.
         String subledgerId = "subledgerId_example"; // String | The ID of the subledger by which we filter the data.
         String loyaltyTransactionType = "loyaltyTransactionType_example"; // String | Filter results by loyalty transaction type: - `manual`: Loyalty transaction that was done manually. - `session`: Loyalty transaction that resulted from a customer session. - `import`: Loyalty transaction that was imported from a CSV file.
         OffsetDateTime startDate = new OffsetDateTime(); // OffsetDateTime | Date and time from which results are returned.
 Results are filtered by transaction creation date.  **Note:**  - It must be an RFC3339 timestamp string. - You can include a time component in your string, for example, `T23:59:59` to specify the end of the day.
 The time zone setting considered is `UTC`.
 If you do not include a time component, a default time value of `T00:00:00` (midnight) in `UTC` is considered.